synclairy/BUAA-OO-Automated-Test/u3/h2/README.md

 #### MacOS/Linux
 `bash auto2.sh your.jar num_of_cases`
 #### Windows(use it in git bash)
-Change pyhon3 in auto2.sh to python
+change 'python3' in auto2.sh to 'python'
+remove 'time' in auto.sh
 `bash auto2.sh your.jar num_of_cases`